Nearly 1000 reasons to trust model free crowns

-Like a Hollywood film, the upstart son passionately fights with his father over the family businesss needing to take the technological leap.
-And true to the script, the sons vision and hard-headedness eventually earn the grudging respect and admiration of the father.
-Best of all, its a happy-ending as the move alters the fortunes of the family business.
+Like a Hollywood film, the upstart son passionately fights with his father over the family business needing to take the technological leap.
+And true to the script, the son's vision and hard-headedness eventually earn the grudging respect and admiration of the father.
+Best of all, it's a happy ending as the move alters the fortunes of the family business.

 Schmidt Dental Lab in Horsens, Denmark, had adapted CAD/CAM technology about ten years ago.
 Ejner Schmidt, the father, always wanted to stay ahead of the game and embraced new technology.
 However, when his son came to him with a radical idea: model-free crowns, trouble erupted.

 The family lab was already renowned for its craftsmanship and hi-tech service.
 However, the idea of going even more digital: creating model free crowns, in essence giving up control of their artistry, and even worse, creating a product for half the price, was abhorrent to the father.

 Sune, the son, was insistent.
 He felt the family's lab was not taking full advantage of what their CAD/CAM system could do.
 The machines were just producing the same product they always did.

 What motivated your lab to go model free?